 - There is a need for C2 dementia care accommodation and that site allocations should be reassessed to reflect this - The policy should be updated to include consideration of specific affordable housing policy for different types of housing to allow for flexibility for older people - The Local Plan should specify the requirement of housing for older people and plan accordingly to ensure this number is met which will also provide employment and social benefits. - Part 3 of the policy is inappropriate and ineffective as it requires C3/C2 accommodation to provide affordable units which will make schemes unviable. - Sites should be allocated to meet the need for the identified types of housing.

-A number related their response to specific schemes that are promoting through the plan/in live planning applications.
+A number related their response to specific schemes that are being promoted through the plan/at the planning application stage.